Human-centered design: Development

 Human-centered design has its origins at the intersection of numerous fields including engineering, psychology, anthropology and the arts.
 As an approach to creative problem-solving in technical and business fields, its origins are often traced to the founding of the Stanford University design program in 1958 by Professor John E. Arnold who first proposed the idea that engineering design should be human-centered.
 This work coincided with the rise of creativity techniques and the subsequent design methods movement in the 1960s.
-Since then, as creative design processes and methods have been increasingly popularized for business purposes, the standardized and defined human-centered design is mistakenly equated with the vaguely outlined design thinking.

 In Architect or Bee?, Mike Cooley coined the term human-centered systems in the context of the transition in his profession from traditional drafting at a drawing board to computer-aided design.
 Human-centered systems, as used in economics, computing and design, aim to preserve or enhance human skills, in both manual and office work, in environments in which technology tends to undermine the skills that people use in their work.